 Selecting the block width option will let you choose whether to show the block as Wide Width (wide but with padding on both sides) or Full Width (spanning the screen from edge to edge with no padding).

 The Homepage Posts block aligns text left by default, but you can use the Text Alignment option to align the text center or right:

 The block has an option to display posts in a List View (default) or a Grid View:

-When in Grid View, you can change the number of columns shown under Display Settings in the block settings on the right.
+When in Grid View, you can change the number of columns and the spacing using the controls under Display Settings in the block settings on the right.